S2E/s2e/src/Howtos/WritingPlugins.rst

                                                     TranslationBlock *tb,
                                                     uint64_t pc) {
         if(m_address == pc) {
-            // When we find an interesting address, ask S2E to invoke our
+            // When we find an interesting address, ask S2E to invoke our callback when the address is actually
+            // executed
-            // callback when the address is actually executed. signal->connect(sigc::mem_fun(*this, &InstructionTracker::onInstructionExecution));
+            signal->connect(sigc::mem_fun(*this, &InstructionTracker::onInstructionExecution));
         }
     }

     // This callback is called only when the instruction at our address is executed.
-    // The callback incurs zero overhead for all other instructions. void InstructionTracker::onInstructionExecution(S2EExecutionState *state, uint64_t pc) {
+    // The callback incurs zero overhead for all other instructions void InstructionTracker::onInstructionExecution(S2EExecutionState *state, uint64_t pc) {
         s2e()->getDebugStream() << "Executing instruction at " << hexval(pc) << '\n';
-        // The plugins can arbitrarily modify/observe the current execution state via
-        // the execution state pointer.
+        // The plugins can arbitrarily modify/observe the current execution state via the execution state pointer.
-        // Plugins can also call the s2e() method to use the S2E API.
+        // Plugins can also call the s2e() method to use the S2E API }
-    }

 Counting Instructions